20 Comments

 1. you seem to know what you’re doing 🙂

-7. azlibrabbit says:
+7. blank azlibrabbit says:

 Made this before, but didn’t think to include the flavoring oil.
 Didn’t care for the salty taste.
 Gonna make it with cinnamon oil and I’m sure I’ll like it better.

-8. Valerie Jean says:
+8. blank Valerie Jean says:

 My grandson needs braces.
 His teeth were cleaned in January, and because he’s 11, has not formed a lifelong habit of Great brushing 2-3x/day.
 In April, the Orthodontist stated he couldn’t start affixing brackets because he needed a thorough cleaning and scraping for all the plaque that built up in 3 mos.
 I noticed that after 3 weeks for his teeth were yellow and filmy again!
 I made put coconut oil and baking soda in a bowl and mixed well, just like that!
 The first time I brushed his teeth for him myself, he loved the natural flavor, said it felt great, his teeth came out white and shiney!!
 Since then he brushes twice a day with the mixture and he is ready for his braces.
 That day I threw out all the toothpastes in the house.